cgre-aachen/gemgis/docs/getting_started/api.rst

 Postprocessing
 ______________

-The following sections provide an overview of the methods implemented in the GemGIS postprocessing module.
+The following section provides an overview of the methods implemented in the GemGIS postprocessing module.

 .. autosummary::
    :toctree: reference/postprocessing_api